nielsenjared/nielsenjared.github.io/content/blog/github-actions-docker-nginx/index.md

 ### TODO Dockerfile

-Now let's edit our Docker file.
-Because we're keeping this simple so we can get to the Actions, we're simply going to build on the official nginx image.
+In order to demonstrate Actions, we will need to build a custom Docker image.
+To keep things simple, we're simply going to extend [the official build of nginx](https://hub.docker.com/_/nginx).
 We do so by adding the following to our `Dockerfile`:
 ```Dockerfile
 FROM nginx:latest
 ```